ckwatt11/cli-weather-app/README.md

 # cli-weather-app

-This is a weather app that can be exexuted from the command line interface(CLI).
+This is a weather app that can be executed from the command line interface(CLI).
+Additionally, it may (optionally) fetch the 5-day forecast for the chosen city (in 3-hour periods).
+The app makes use of various free-to-use REST APIs provided by OpenWeather.
+The Geocoding API helps the user streamline their search by returning a list of all cities with duplicate names.
+The weather output has been styeld using python libraries and emojis for increased visual appeal and readability.